 Responsibility for appropriate quality management lies with the leadership of PwC Finland.
-This includes the design and operation of an effective system of quality management (SoQM) that is responsive to our specific risks to delivering quality audit engagements, using the network's QMSE framework.
+This includes the design and operation of an effective SoQM that is responsive to our specific risks to delivering quality audit engagements, using the network's QMSE framework.